srajasimman/my-sons-assessments/assessments/4th-std-eng-test-1.md

 ## C. Answer the questions.
 - a) Find a word from the passage similar in meaning to motivated.
 - b) Find a word from the passage that means the opposite of dirtiest.

----
-This is the end of the assessment.